mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ### PXE Boot

-In PXE boot, then NBP is loaded via TFTP, which is a slow protocol, not suitable for large files.
-Standard PXE boot NBPs tend to load further large files which they need themselves with their own network stack, not via TFTP.
+In PXE boot, the NBP is loaded via TFTP, which is a slow protocol, not suitable for large files.
+Standard PXE boot NBPs typically load any further large files which they need using their own network stack and not via TFTP.

-# WDS
+#### WDS

 Windows Deployment Services (WDS, which is incuded with Windows Server) can be used to provide responses to PXE boot requests.